peuz-br/real-estate-website-capstone-project/README.md

 # real-estate-website-capstone-project
-This project is a fully functional real estate website.
-It allows users to browse property listings, filter by location, price, and other criteria, and view detailed information on each property.
-The project includes user authentication, property management, and an integrated map feature for visualizing property locations.
+Hello, and welcome to my capstone project.
+In this project, I will be showcasing all the skills and competencies I've learned over the long two years of dedication.
+The focus of the project is to present a complete real estate website with all the necessary functions for an excellent user experience.
+Here, you will have the possibility to:
+- search for properties, filtering your search by location, price, size, among other filters to enhance the customer experience.

+- other vital functionalities such as user authentication, property management (for sellers and buyers), and even a feature where you can find the property you're looking for on the map!

+ Quite an experience, isn't it?
+So, let's get started!

 ## Project Structure